-In 1846 war was declared by the United States on Mexico and on July 9, 1848, Capt.
-John B. Montgomery of the United States Navy arrived in the sloop-of-war "Portsmouth" and raised the American flag in Portsmouth; thus without great excitement San Francisco passed from Spanish to Mexican and finally American rule.
+'In 1846 war was declared by the United States on Mexico and on July 9, 1848, Capt.
+John B. Montgomery of the United States Navy arrived in the sloop-of-war "Portsmouth" and raised the American flag in what is now Portsmouth Square; thus without great excitement San Francisco passed from Spanish to Mexican and finally American rule.